News

 Figure 3.

-Top industries by job unique postings in eastern Idaho, October 2024Postings
+Top industries by job unique postings in eastern Idaho, March 2025Postings

 Source: Conference Board data via Lightcast

-• October data on the hardest-to-fill occupations in eastern Idaho, in terms of highest median job posting duration and multiple unique job postings, include registered nurses, general and operations managers and project management specialists.
-Hardest-to-fill job posting challenges in October by occupational family were health care practitioners, technical and management.
-All occupations were new to this month’s hardest-to-fill jobs list, except general and operations managers and registered nurses.
+• March hardest-to-fill occupations in eastern Idaho, by highest median job posting duration and multiple unique job postings, included customer service representatives, general and operations managers and sales representatives.
+Hardest-to-fill job posting challenges in March by occupational family were management and sales and related.
+All occupations except fishing and hunting workers, nursing assistants and inspectors were new to this month’s hardest-to-fill jobs list.

 Figure 4.

-Top 10 hardest-to-fill occupations in eastern Idaho, October 2024Days to fillPostings
+Top 10 hardest-to-fill occupations in eastern Idaho, March 2025Days to fillPostings

 Source: Conference Board data via Lightcast